Snork2017/loadtesting-grpc-web-util/README.md

     4. `requestType`: The request message type.
     5. `responseType`: The response message type.
     6. `payload`: The payload for the request.
-3. `concurrentUsers`: Number of concurrent users (threads) to simulate.
 4. `duration`: Duration of the test in seconds.
-5. `rampUpTime`: Time in seconds to gradually increase the load to the target RPS.
 6. `rps`: Requests per second.

 ## Running the Tool